ismms-himc/cellranger-aws-pipeline-docs/README.md

  * Create a new S3 bucket.
  * Upload `refdata-cellranger-GRCh38-1.2.0` and `tiny-bcl` to S3 (~16GB) using `boto3`.
 This reference is not in the repo and the upload was done elsewhere.

+** This was already done for my personal account

 # 3. Make and Run Docker Image that will be used as the Batch Job Definition
   Use the following docker commands to build and run the container.
 Here, `<URI>` refers to your _Account ID_.

+  *** Make sure you have the file `cellranger-2.1.0.tar.gz` in the directory (the file is ~700MB so it is not included in the repo).

   `$ docker build -t <URI>.dkr.ecr.us-east-1.amazonaws.com/awsbatch/cellranger-aws-pipeline .`